eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 #. **Environment creation**

-   Next, you should create the necessary environment to make your job work correctly.
+   Next, you should create the necessary environment to make your job run correctly.
    This often means include the same set of steps that you do to run your application locally on your sbatch script, things like export environmental variables, create or delete files and directory structures, etc.